wiretap-act

 |---|---|---|---|---|---|---|---|

 | 25A612 | Alison Maynard v.
-William R. Lucero, et al. | Texas | 2025-11-24 | Application | internet-communications minimum-contacts personal-jurisdiction preemption supremacy-clause wiretap-act | Whether the Wiretap Act preempts state procedural laws and jurisdictional doctrines under the Supremacy Clause when a privacy invasion claim involves … | |
+William R. Lucero, et al. | Texas | 2025-11-24 | Presumed Complete | internet-communications minimum-contacts personal-jurisdiction preemption supremacy-clause wiretap-act | Whether the Texas court may decline jurisdiction over nonresident defendants who committed wrongs by virtual means against a Texas resident in violati… | |

 | 25A581 | Ashley Grayson v.
-United States | Sixth Circuit | 2025-11-17 | Application | clean-hands-doctrine congressional-intent judicial-exception privacy-protection statutory-interpretation wiretap-act | Whether a federal court may judicially create a 'clean-hands' exception to the Federal Wiretap Act's statutory prohibition on using improperly interce… | |
+United States | Sixth Circuit | 2025-11-17 | Presumed Complete | clean-hands-doctrine congressional-intent judicial-exception privacy-protection statutory-interpretation wiretap-act | Whether the Federal Wiretap Act's exclusionary rule in 18 U.S.C. § 2515 applies to unlawfully intercepted communications regardless of whether the gov… | |

 | 23A1112 | Eric Alan Isaacson v.
-Meta Platforms, Inc., fka Facebook, Inc., et al. | Ninth Circuit | 2024-06-14 | Presumed Complete | attorney-fees class-action-settlement internet-tracking privacy-rights service-awards wiretap-act | Whether class action settlements that provide minimal recovery to class members while awarding substantial attorney's fees and 'service awards' to rep… | |
+Meta Platforms, Inc., fka Facebook, Inc., et al. | Ninth Circuit | 2024-06-14 | Presumed Complete | attorney-fees class-action-settlement internet-tracking privacy-rights service-awards wiretap-act | Question not identified. | |

 | 23-401 | Michael Carey v.
-United States | Ninth Circuit | 2023-10-17 | Denied | circuit-conflict federal-courts judge-made-exceptions judicial-exceptions legal-remedy state-courts statutory-interpretation suppression-provisions wiretap-act | Whether courts lack power to fashion judge-made exceptions to the exceptionless suppression provisions of the Wiretap Act | |
+United States | Ninth Circuit | 2023-10-17 | Denied | circuit-conflict federal-courts judge-made-exceptions judicial-exceptions legal-remedy state-courts statutory-interpretation suppression-provisions wiretap-act | Whether courts lack power to fashion judge-made exceptions to the exceptionless suppression provisions of the Wiretap Act. | |

 | 23A62 | Michael Carey v.
-United States | Ninth Circuit | 2023-07-24 | Presumed Complete | exclusionary-rule fourth-amendment plain-text statutory-interpretation suppression-provision wiretap-act | Whether the Wiretap Act's mandatory suppression provision in 18 U.S.C. § 2515 permits judicial creation of exceptions based on analogies to Fourth Ame… | |
+United States | Ninth Circuit | 2023-07-24 | Presumed Complete | exclusionary-rule fourth-amendment plain-text statutory-interpretation suppression-provision wiretap-act | Question not identified. | |

 | 20-727 | Facebook, Inc. v.
 Perrin Aikens Davis, et al. | Ninth Circuit | 2020-11-25 | Denied | Amici (1) | civil-procedure consent content-provider electronic-communication internet-content-provider internet-privacy user-consent web-browser wiretap-act | Whether an internet content provider violates the Wiretap Act where a computer user's web browser instructs the provider to display content on the web… |

 | 18-8146 | Jamie Geer v.
-Florida | Florida | 2019-02-27 | Denied | Response WaivedIFP | 4th-amendment civil-rights due-process fourth-amendment interstate-police-action jurisdiction jurisdictional-violation minor-consent out-of-state-jurisdiction police-conduct wire-communication wiretap-act | Whether the minors consent for the interception of wire communication is legally and constitutionally valid, when secured by police acting outside of … |
+Florida | Florida | 2019-02-27 | Denied | Response WaivedIFP | 4th-amendment civil-rights due-process fourth-amendment interstate-police-action jurisdiction jurisdictional-violation minor-consent out-of-state-jurisdiction police-conduct wire-communication wiretap-act | WHETHER THE MINORS CONSENT FOR THE INTERCEPTION OF WIRE COMMUNICATION IS LEGALLY AND CONSTITUTIONALLY VALID, WHEN SECURED BY POLICE ACTING OUTSIDE OF … |